 - Develop tools, procedures, products, software, devices, etc. that enable optimization of plasticity in the above contexts.

 Background: Canada faces dynamic changes in its economy and society owing to globalization and mass migration, and ongoing economic and health disparities between urban, rural, migrant, Indigenous, and non-indigenous populations.
 There are increasing pressures to establish an inclusive, knowledge-based economy that addresses these disparities and is competitive on the global level.
 Success depends on promoting brain health and functional capacity across the population.
-The goals of this Research Theme are to: 1) understand the forces that shape individual and population differences in brain health and function across the developmental continuum; 2) increase capacity to conduct neuroscience-based research programs that address major societal issues to inform evidence-based public policy; 3) better integrate findings from neuroscience and social science research to promote wellbeing in the lives of all Canadians in family, workplace, educational and community environments; 4) target under-served and more disadvantaged Canadian communities; and 5) emphasize the promotion of brain health in Canadian youth.
+The goals of this Research Theme are to 1) understand the forces that shape individual and population differences in brain health and function across the developmental continuum; 2) increase the capacity to conduct neuroscience-based research programs that address major societal issues to inform evidence-based public policy; 3) better integrate findings from neuroscience and social science research to promote wellbeing in the lives of all Canadians in family, workplace, educational and community environments; 4) target under-served and more disadvantaged Canadian communities; and 5) emphasize the promotion of brain health in Canadian youth.